Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Nissan Leaf are $1,256 every 12 months for full coverage.
-Comprehensive costs on average $234 a year, collision insurance costs $400, and liability coverage costs around $464.
-Buying just liability costs as low as $514 a year, and insurance for high-risk drivers costs around $2,722.
-Teenage drivers cost the most to insure at up to $4,858 a year.
+The average auto insurance rates for a Nissan Leaf are $1,256 annually including full coverage.
+Comprehensive costs an estimated $234, collision costs $400, and liability costs around $464.
+Liability-only coverage costs as low as $514 a year, with high-risk coverage costing around $2,722.
+Teens cost the most to insure at $4,858 a year or more.

 Average premium for full coverage: $1,256

-These estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all states and Leaf trim levels.
+Prices include $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and for all Leaf models.

 Price Range Variability

-For a driver in their 40's, Nissan Leaf insurance rates range from the cheapest price of $514 for basic liability insurance to a high of $2,722 for a driver who has had serious violations or accidents.
+For a driver in their 40's, Nissan Leaf insurance rates go from as cheap as $514 for basic liability insurance to the much higher price of $2,722 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range